alluniq/validated-fields/README.md

 # ValidatedFields

-**This plugin is at an early stage of development.
-Don't use it yet.
-Examples below are mostly just a proof of concept.**

 ValidatedFields is a set of helpers for unobtrusive frontend validations using HTML5 attributes, Rails 3 validators and JavaScript.

 It overrides the default rails form helpers and uses Validator reflection to gather validation rules declared in model classes.